Cheryl Chow: Early life

 In 1985, Chow ran for the King County Council for the seat her mother was retiring from, ultimately losing the election.
 Before running for Seattle City Council, she worked at the Office of the Superintendent of Public Instruction.
+Between 1983 and 1989 she served as the administrative supervisor for middle schools, Area Director, and Director II.

 Seattle City Council

 In 1989, Chow ran for Seattle City Council against longtime incumbent Jeanette Williams.
 In the November general election Chow narrowly defeated Williams, 50% to 49%.
 She ran for reelection in 1993, winning in a landslide with 74% of the vote.

 In her first term, Chow chaired the Parks and Public Grounds Committee, and in her second term, she chaired the Health, Housing, Human Services, Education and Libraries Committee.
+On the latter committee she helped create the Urban Rest Stop to provide services to unsheltered people in Downtown Seattle.
 During her time on council, she helped form the Families and Education Levy, which funded after school programs, and helped build five community centers in the city.
 Chow stated her greatest achievements was getting the late night recreation centers and pulling together Asian gang leaders.
 In 1996, Chow worked as interim principal at West Seattle’s Madison Middle School while on the council, which received some criticism from community members.

 She decided not to run for reelection to her council seat in 1997 and instead ran for Seattle mayor.
 In the September primary election, Chow failed to advance past the primary.

 In 1999, Chow ran for Seattle City Council in Position 1 after council member Sue Donaldson decided not to run for office.
 In the August primary, Chow came in second and advanced to the general election with political newcomer, Judy Nicastro coming in first.
 Chow outraised Nicastro by over $12,000 due to her support from landlords and business leaders.
 Chow and her supporters labeled Nicastro as a "radical leftist," and Nicastro and her supporters labeled Chow "mediocre."

 Chow would narrowly lose the November General Election to Nicastro, 49.51% to 50.49%.

 Post-council

 After leaving the city council, Chow became an interim Principal at her alma mater, Franklin High School, and then at Garfield High School.
 In 2005, Chow was elected to the Seattle School Board.
 Chow served on the School Board until 2009 and served as Board President during her tenure.
+She also worked for the Girl Scouts of Western Washington as their Director of Outreach.